EchoMAV/docs/docs/compile_l4t_orin.md

 ```
 mkdir -p ~/Orin
-tar xpf ~/Downloads/Jetson_Linux_R35.4.1_aarch64.tbz2 -C ~/Orin
+tar xpf ~/Downloads/Jetson_Linux_R36.3.0_aarch64.tbz2 -C ~/Orin
 ```

 #### Extract sample Root File System  (Sample Root Filesystem)
 Extract contents into Linux_for_Tegra/rootfs/.
 ```
-sudo tar xpf ~/Downloads/Tegra_Linux_Sample-Root-Filesystem_R35.4.1_aarch64.tbz2 -C ~/Orin/Linux_for_Tegra/rootfs/
+sudo tar xpf ~/Downloads/Tegra_Linux_Sample-Root-Filesystem_R36.3.0_aarch64.tbz2 -C ~/Orin/Linux_for_Tegra/rootfs/
 cd ~/Orin/Linux_for_Tegra
 sudo ./apply_binaries.sh
 ```
 !!! note
-    If `apply_binaries.sh` failes, you host computer may be missing some dependencies.
+    If `apply_binaries.sh` fails, you host computer may be missing some dependencies.
 Please make note of the missing packages and install them using `sudo apt-get install XXXXX`.
 Before `apply_binaries.sh`` is run, the content in “Linux_for_Tegra/rootfs/” is purely Ubuntu.
 After `apply_binaries.sh`,` the “rootfs/” will contain NVIDIA content, e.g, drivers for the GPU and some firmware.

 ### Create the default user